PieKing1215/InvMove-Forge/README.md

 Feel free to use in packs if you wish.

-Do not download this mod from anywhere other than the InvMove GitHub page or the InvMove Curseforge page.<br>
+Do not download this mod from anywhere other than the InvMove GitHub, CurseForge, or Modrinth page.<br>
 This mod may not be reposted to any other third-party websites.<br>
 [#StopModReposts](https://stopmodreposts.org)